-As a new employee you should receive a Welcome Email notifying you of your benefit eligibility and directing you to the new employee orientation site, Inside OSU, for information on your benefits as an OSU employee.
+As a new employee you should receive a Welcome Email notifying you of your benefit eligibility and directing you to the New employee onboarding website for information on your benefits as an OSU employee.
 If this does not occur, please contact the Office of Human Resources, Employee Benefits, immediately at 541-737-2805.
 Reading the material online and enrolling promptly is very important.
 If you require a hardcopy format of the health insurance or pension/retirement savings material, please email Employee Benefits.

 Benefit help sessions are offered on campus each month by Employee Benefits.

 You have 30 days from the date of initial employment to enroll in the insurance plans of your choice.
 Insurance coverage begins on the first of the month after your hire date and the completion of the enrollment process.

 Child and Dependent Care